 - Figures should be uploaded in separate files.
 Do not include the figures in the text file but cite them only, numbered consecutively with Arabic numerals (Fig. 1, Fig. 2, etc.).
 Figure legends should be indicated at the end of the text file and allow the reader to understand the figures without reference to the text.
 All symbols used in figures should be explained.
 Remove any information that can identify a patient.
 Deduct from the text 1,250 characters including spaces for figures a quarter of a page in size, 2,500 characters including spaces half a page in size and 5,000 characters including spaces entire page in size.
 Software and format: preferably send images in .TIFF, .JPEG or .PDF format, resolution at least 300 dpi.
 Composed figures must be saved as a single file in .JPEG or .TIFF format with a resolution of at least 300 dpi.
 The individual images within a compound figure must all have the same size (IMPORTANT: dimension for each single file/image is from minimum 800 KB to maximum 2 MB).

 Specific instructions for the various categories of papers

 Manuscripts will be organized in five main categories.
 Namely:

-- Regular articles and reviews (which may also include invited articles).
-Text length: 18.000 characters or more, with spaces, excluding summary, tables and/or figures and references.
+- Original articles.
+Text length: 18.000 characters, with spaces, excluding summary, tables and/or figures and references.
 The text of regular articles should be subdivided into the following sections: Summary, Introduction, Materials and methods, Results, and Discussion and Conclusions.

 - Short articles: this space is dedicated to brief communications of clinical and experimental data and to preliminary data of ongoing research of particular interest.
 Text length: no more than 12.000 characters, with spaces, including summary, figures and/or tables (no more than 4), and references (max 15).